yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/multi-cluster/gke/helm-chart.md

 ### Create clusters

-Following commands create 3 Kubernetes clusters in 3 different regions (`us-west1`,`us-central1`,`us-east1`), with 1 node in each cluster.
+The following commands create 3 Kubernetes clusters in 3 different regions (`us-west1`,`us-central1`,`us-east1`), with 1 node in each cluster.

 - This example highlights a multi-region Kubernetes configuration along with a multi-cluster Kubernetes configuration.